strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.0.2 - 2025-07-18 =
+* BUG FIX: Fixed an issue where users could view restricted content if their membership level did not have a view limit set. #69 (@dwanjuki)

 = 1.0.1 - 2024-08-14 =
 * ENHANCEMENT: Updated the settings page UI to highlight non-member limits as the plugin's primary feature. #59 (@kimcoleman)
 * ENHANCEMENT: Improved compatibility with other Add Ons that restrict post content based on criteria other than membership level. #64 (@dparker1005)